 - allow any person assisting the HSR, access to the workplace as necessary

 - permit the HSR to accompany an inspector on an inspection

-- grant five days initial training for the HSR, if requested, with an approved training provider where as Gregory Allen our Principle Advisor is a SafeWork NSW (previously known as WorkCover NSW) training provider and, grant a one day annual refresher training if requested
+- grant five days initial training for the HSR, if requested, with an approved training provider where as Gregory Allen our Principle Advisor is a SafeWork NSW (previously known as WorkCover NSW) training provider Approval Number: RTO600122, and grant a one day annual refresher training if requested

 Health and Safety Representatives (HSRs) register